jitendrasuthar1998/jitendrasuthar1998/README.md

 # I'm Jitendra Suthar

-### Frontend Enthusiast | Building Creative Experiences with React.js ⚛️ A passionate frontend developer with 2+ years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄
+### Frontend Enthusiast | Building Creative Experiences with React.js ⚛️ A passionate frontend developer with 3+ years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄

 Beyond React, I'm always up for a challenge, exploring tools like React Native and Next.js for mobile and server-side rendering.
 On the backend, I dabble in Node.js to connect the dots.

-Currently pursuing my Master's in Computer Application to further sharpen my skills.
+I am currently pursuing my Master's in Computer Application to sharpen my skills further.

-Looking to collaborate on innovative projects?
+Are you looking to collaborate on innovative projects?
 Let's connect!

 ### My Tech Stack